mdamaged/hue-plus/README.md

 # hue-plus
-A Linux driver in Python for the NZXT Hue+
+A driver in Python for the NZXT Hue+
 ## Install
 To install it system wide, simply run install.sh as root `sudo ./install.sh` Now it will be available as `hue` and `hue-picker`